Rahulkumar003/Library-management-system/README.md

 Navigate to the project directory.
 Run the command: mvn clean compile exec:java

-Input Validation
+3.Input Validation
 The system implements input validation to handle incorrect or invalid user inputs.
 It checks for valid inputs during member registration, book addition, and various other interactions.

-Error Handling
+4.Error Handling
 Proper error handling is implemented to display user-friendly error messages.
 For example, when a member tries to log in and is not registered, an appropriate error message is shown.

-OOP Principles
+5.OOP Principles
 The code follows Object-Oriented Programming principles, including encapsulation, inheritance, and polymorphism.